sass:math

 math.compatible($number1, $number2)

-comparable($number1, $number2) //=> boolean
+comparable($number1, $number2) //=> boolean Returns whether $number1 and $number2 have compatible units.

-can safely be added, subtracted, and compared.
+If this returns true, $number1 and $number2 can safely be added, subtracted, and compared.
 Otherwise, doing so will produce errors.

 ⚠️ Heads up!